 Stamps Plus supplies the entire stamp, including stamp housing, custom rubber die and even the cost of set-up all in one competitive price for a customised rubber stamp!

 A quick word on describing the supply chain of the biggest brands of rubber stamps here in New Zealand is as follows; the primary brands of stamp housings sold over the last few decades are ‘Trodat’, ‘Colop’ and ‘Shiny’.
 There are of course several other smaller brands such as ‘Brother’, ‘XStamp’ as well as a plethora of mass produced, cheap and nasty replicas, but in the main the primary three brands are as described above.
-The brands Trodat and Colop are manufactured both in Austria as well as in China and the brand Shiny is manufactured in Taiwan.
-The interesting bit is in shining the light on the actual distribution chain: Trodat is brought into the country by importer/distributor company ‘Acme Supplies Limited’ who then sell the stamp housings to rubber stamp makers and retailers alike.
-The Colop products are imported and distributed by stationery suppliers ‘Croxley’ who in similar fashion, sell the stamp housings to rubber stamp makers and retailers.
-The Shiny brand follows two paths; some of their product is brought in and distributed by company ‘Staedlter’ and some are purchased directly from the manufacturer in Taiwan by us at Stamps Plus.
+The brands Trodat and Colop are manufactured both in Austria as well as in China and India; the brand Shiny is manufactured in Taiwan.
+The interesting bit is in shining the light on the actual distribution chain: Trodat and Colop brands are brought into the country by importer/distributor company ‘Acme Supplies Limited’ who then sell the stamp housings to rubber stamp makers and retailers alike.
+The Shiny brand follows two paths; some of their product is brought in and distributed by company ‘Staedtler’ and some are purchased directly from the manufacturer in Taiwan by us at Stamps Plus.
 In understanding the supply chain componentry, one can easily determine why prices can often be so vastly disparate.

 It is hoped that the guide given will at least help to make sense of it all.
 Hope it helps you!